 Spanish is always available for me to use when I’m feeling lazy or need to speak with someone confidently.
 An example of the former is in the morning when I have to buy breakfast.
 I have minimal mental capacity to speak Valenciano to the cashier to even order a tomato patsy.

 In addition, my job requires me to speak English throughout the day.
 Others in my position may feel uncomfortable not being able to practice their Spanish in the classroom.
 However, I placed the restriction on myself for the better of the students.
 Some students noticed my reluctance to speak Spanish as a teacher.
 They tried to speak more English with me as a result.
 I don’t get to practice the other languages, and my working relationship with some of my private students have gotten to the point where speaking in Spanish feels inappropriate.

 At the end of the day, Valenciano is not the dominant language of the region.
 I’ve met people whose parents’ spoke the language but decided against speaking it with their children.
 There are also towns that I’ve traveled to where Valenciano isn’t spoken at all nor was it historically.
 This includes the capital city, where government initiatives to raise the literacy of the language have affected the signages and public service announcements.
 Despite their efforts, it’s rare to hear Valenciano spoken at all.
 The language is reserved for the small villages and towns, which is bittersweet to discover since that is where its charm lies.
 Nonetheless, it is still sour since it doesn’t extend much further than the small municipalities.

-The Positives and Negative in My Valenciano Learning Experience
+The Positives and Negatives in My Valenciano Learning Experience